 J.E (18-30 Male, never been to counselling): Admittedly, when my brother told me he was going to talk therapy, I was relieved.
-I don’t think there’s a person in the world who wouldn’t want to solve the people they love’s problems, but I knew when my brother spoke to me of his, it was bigger than me, and I needed to support him.
+I don’t think there’s a person in the world who wouldn’t want to solve the problems of people they love, but I knew when my brother spoke to me of his, it was bigger than me, and I needed to support him.
 I think even if we don’t understand the problem, we need to be supportive.
 It’s not easy feeling like you’re weird, but it’s a bit easier when you know the people who love you are supporting you.

 Let’s talk about it

 When initially taking on this topic, admittedly, I was scared because I’m not a mental health professional.
-All I had in my arsenal to talk about mental health was personal experience, good friends, and a variety of perspective.
+All I had in my arsenal to talk about mental health was a personal experience, good friends, and a variety of perspectives.
 Therapy and counselling is a very personal choice, and it’s not an easy one to make.
 Whether the overarching stigma stops you, or the personal fears, know that you’re not alone in your fears.

 Talking about problems is difficult, regardless of who you speak to.
 But, you’re not alone in your thought process.
-Everyday thousands of people seek help for their emotional problems from friends, family, co-workers, AND professionals.
+Every day thousands of people seek help for their emotional problems from friends, family, co-workers, AND professionals.